Home ยป Korean Side Dishes (Banchan) ยป Korean Green Salad

 What to Serve With

-But you could also simply serve it as a side dish with steamed rice.
-I’ve been serving it with my latest favorite – Korean purple rice and chicken bulgogi and it’s been great.
+You can also serve it as a refreshing side dish with steamed rice.
+Lately, I’ve been enjoying it with Korean purple rice and chicken bulgogi — and let me tell you, it’s such a satisfying combo.
+The crisp greens and tangy dressing cut through the richness of the meat in the best way.

 How to Store

-If you’re planning ahead for a BBQ or something else, store the prepared ingredients separately and combine with the dressing just before serving.
+If you’re planning ahead for a BBQ or picnic, keep the ingredients prepped but separate, and toss everything together just before serving.

 Korean green salad in a white bowl